 Many of our competitors, either alone or with their collaborators, have significantly greater financial resources, established presence in the market, and expertise in research and development, manufacturing, preclinical and clinical testing, obtaining regulatory approvals and reimbursement and marketing approved products than we do.
-Large pharmaceutical and biotechnology companies, in particular, have extensive experience in clinical testing, obtaining regulatory approvals, recruiting patients and manufacturing biotechnology product candidates.
-These companies also have significantly greater research and marketing capabilities than we do and may also have product candidates that have been approved or are in late stages of development, and collaborative arrangements in our target markets with leading companies and research institutions.
-Established pharmaceutical and biotechnology companies may also invest heavily to accelerate discovery and development of novel compounds or to in-license novel compounds that could make the product candidates that we develop obsolete.
-Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies, as well as in acquiring technologies complementary to, or necessary for, our programs.
+Large pharmaceutical and biotechnology companies, in particular, have estive experience in clinical testing, obtaining regulatory approvals, recruiting patients and manufacturing biotechnology product candidates.
+These companies also have product candidates that have been approved or are in late stages of development, and collaborative arrangements in our target markets with leading companies and research and marketing approval product candidates that have been approved or are in late stages of development of novel compounds or to in-license novel compounds that could make the product candidates that we develop obsolete.
+Smaller or early-stage companies may also invest heavily to accelerate discovery and development of novel companies and established on particularly through collaborative arrangements with large and established companies, as well as in acquiring technologies complementary to, or necessary for, our programs.
 As a result of all of these factors, our competitors may succeed in obtaining approval from the FDA, EMA or other comparable foreign regulatory authorities or in discovering, developing and commercializing product candidates in our field before we do.